ThomasPRZilliox/labview-svg/README.md

 ## Run the application

-Open the labview project [labview-svg.lvproj](./src/labview/labview-svg.lvproj) then open the main.vi and run it.
+Open the LabVIEW project [labview-svg.lvproj](./src/labview/labview-svg.lvproj) then open the main.vi and run it.
 You should have the following window:

 ![main vi](./doc/main_vi.png)

 By clicking on any region you should see the name of the region in the "received data" output and a message in the console log of the web browser.
-To diplay it, click on it and the press <b> ctrl+shift+i </b>.
+To display it, click on it and press <b> ctrl+shift+i </b>.
 The following image is an example:

 ![clicked](./doc/click.png)